brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 ---

-This post was adapted from a [lightning talk](https://brett.cloud/slides/ai/) I gave recently to a group of executives.
+This post was adapted from a [lightning talk](https://brett.cloud/slides/ai/) I gave to a group of executives.